kyma-project/lifecycle-manager/api/README.md

 ### `.spec.resource`

 The resource is the default data that should be initialized for the module and is directly copied from `.spec.data` of the `ModuleTemplate` after normalizing it with the `namespace` for the synchronized module.

+### `.status`

+The Manifest status is an unmodified version of the [declarative status](../pkg/declarative/README.md#resource-tracking), so the tracking process of the library applies.
+There is no custom API for this.

 ## [`Watcher` CustomResource](v1beta1/watcher_types.go)